Jennifer Kay Group

 "The emphasis on observation opens special avenues to discovery.
 Discoveries, it seems, can be forced to occur in the future, as they often have in the past, by the deliberate making of observations of new phenomena or new frontiers." (from "The Incomplete Guide to the Art of Discovery" by Jack.
 E. Oliver, Professor Emeritus at Cornell University)

-Current research projects, interests, and funding:
+Current and recent research projects, interests, and funding:

 2) Observing and modeling coupled Arctic atmosphere-ocean-sea ice processes (NASA CloudSat+CALIPSO)

-3) Coupling between clouds, atmosphere and ocean circulation patterns, sea ice, and ocean biogeochemistry (NSF CAREER, CIRES IRP) 4) Advanced understanding of 21st century ocean change using climate models and NASA observations (NASA Oceanography)
+4) Advanced understanding of 21st century ocean change using climate models and NASA observations (NASA Oceanography)

 Research Tools/Datasets Developed by the Kay Group: